mjordan/islandora_empty_metadata_values/README.md

 ## Configuration

-There are no admin settings.
+There are no admin settings for this module.
 All you have to do is enable it.

 ## Maintainer